Skip main navigation

 1. found in the competitive labor market and

 5. is not sharing a job with another person(s) with disabilities that the business would consider to be one job, unless those sharing a position are working at different times/days.
 The person is not working in a team (side by side; same work schedule; identical or virtually identical tasks and duties).
-The working person must be employed or self-employed in a distinct position.
+The working person must be employed or self-employed in a distinct position; and

 6. generally, the CIE employer of record must be the business or organization that: